BradleyCodeU/bradleycodeu.github.io/_apcsa/ch9inheritance/Ch9VirtualPetUML.md

 - Required: boolean isHappy() look at all instance vars, return false if any above the limit of 66
 - Required: String toString() return string with only name, ascii pic, & NOT HAPPY in all caps (only if not happy)
 - Required: String ArrayList getListOfActions() returns an ArrayList like "feed", "walk", etc.

+You can use Notability or Google Drawings or some UML chart making website or take a photo of paper and pencil

+Turn in a PDF file